 Breaking News out of Japan states that Huobi Pro, one of the biggest cryptocurrency exchanges in the world is set to withdraw from Japan and will cease to provide exchange services to customers there.
 The Financial Services Agency in Japan have of course outlined very strict regulations and guidelines for cryptocurrency exchanges that wish to operate there.
 It seems at this point Huobi Pro have conceded to the fact that they are either unwilling or unable to match these guidelines.
 As it stands, Huobi Pro is not registered with the authorities in Japan and as a result, the exchange had feared it would be forced to close down operations in Japan regardless.
 We donât have any official word from Huobi Pro as yet, but this news is breaking the headlines, so we can be pretty confident that this is accurate.
+According to CCN:

 âCiting its lack of registration with the countryâs financial regulator, cryptocurrency exchange Huobi Pro is suspending trading services to users in Japan from July 2.
-The exchange operator announced its upcoming withdrawal from the Japanese market in an email sent to users on Wednesday, local news resource Coinpost has revealed.
+The exchange operator announced its upcoming withdrawal from the Japanese market in an email sent to users on Wednesday, local news resourceÂ CoinpostÂ has revealed.
 The Seychelles-based exchange further detailed it would remove its Japan-centric pages from its homepage on July 2nd, the same day it suspends services to residents of Japan.âMoreover: